surfacedby/ai-traffic-alerts-for-cloudflare/README.md

 | Which page they hit, and the visitor's country | Whether the AI recommended a **competitor** instead of you |
 | Real-time, at your edge | Whether that visibility turned into **signups or revenue** |

 The right-hand column is the actual job of AI visibility, and it needs measurement across the assistants, not just your own logs.
-That is what [SurfacedBy](https://surfacedby.com) does: it shows which AI engines cite you, on which prompts, the exact sources they pull, who gets cited instead of you, and whether it converts.
-This tool is the free first look; SurfacedBy is the full picture.
-Run a free audit of your domain at [surfacedby.com](https://surfacedby.com).
+This tool is the free first look at what reaches your edge.

 ---